Nagzlos123/Simulation-of-a-university-building-in-Packet-Tracer/README.md

 - The lamp turns on automatically when the sensor detects movement on the floor.
 To simulate movement, press the left mouse button on the pictogram of the sensor while holding down ALT.
 The lamps turn off by themselves after a few seconds.

-3.Smoke detectors
+3. Smoke detectors

 - When they detect smoke levels greater than 0.2, a window opens in the room and the building's main siren is activated.
 Cars are used as the source of smoke.
 To simulate a smoke incident, start them (left key + ALT) and drag them into the selected room in the topology.
 The test is best done with the windows closed, otherwise the smoke level may not be sufficient to trigger the alarm.

-4.Simulating a fire
+4. Simulating a fire

 - It is also possible to simulate a fire.
 To do this, drag a fire (“Fire” object) into any room.
 The fire sensor detects the fire and the sprinkler and alarm siren are immediately activated.

-5.RFID card reader
+5. RFID card reader

 - The lock on the door from the university employee's room is opened with an RFID card reader.
 Card number 501 opens the lock when it is swiped against the reader.
 In comparison, there is also a card with the number 101 next to it, which does not open the lock because it has an ID incompatible with the lock ID.
 Exceptionally, the RFID reader is controlled not by a smartphone, but by a laptop in the employee's office.

-6.Coffee maker
+6. Coffee maker

 - There is a coffee maker in the room on floor 2.
 It turns on automatically when someone enters the room - it is activated by opening the door (to do this, click on the door with the ALT button).
 The coffee maker stays on, you can turn it off manually at any time (click, ALT button).